 Repeat the last 2 steps.

-I made the cake batter before preparing the apples, as the apples I used turn brown within a few minutes of grating.
+I made the cake batter before preparing the apples.
+Since the apples I used turn brown within a few minutes of grating.

 Peel and grate the apples using a box grater.
 Add the grated apples and any juice to the cake batter.

-Place the cake into the middle of the oven and bake for 1 hour 15 minutes, or until an inserted skewer comes out clean.
+Place the cake into the middle of a preheated oven and bake for 1 hour 15 minutes, or until an inserted skewer comes out clean.

-If, as I found, the cake is browning too quickly, cover the top with Aluminium foil after 50-60 minutes.
+If, as I found, the cake is browning too quickly, cover the top with foil or baking parchment after 50-60 minutes.
+Continue baking for a total of 1 hour 15 minutes – 1 hour 30 minutes.

 Once the cake is completely cooled, carefully remove from the tin and serve.

-This beautiful cake is delicous eaten as is, however, to make a dessert you could easily slice this cake when slightly warm and serve with custard, cream, or even a scoop of ice cream!
+This beautiful cake is delicous eaten as is, however, to make a dessert you could easily slice this cake when slightly warm and serve with homemade custard – see my recipe here, pouring cream, or even a scoop of ice cream!